oleganza/CoreBitcoin/README.md

 License
 -------

 Released under the [WTFPL](http://www.wtfpl.net) except for OpenSSL.
 It is not MIT License because no one reads your legalese anyway and it only adds burden.
-Instead, you are encouraged to donate money for development.
+Instead, you are encouraged to donate money for development and use sources how you like.